-This is something I suffered from a lot, and I often asked myself that very question “How Can I Prevent Muscle Cramps While Running?”.
-I think the main reason for the leg muscle cramps I was experiencing, in my particular case, is that I didn’t really know my body’s limits.
+This is something I suffered from a lot, and I often asked myself that very question “How Can I Stop Getting Muscle Cramps While Running?”.
+The main reason for the leg muscle cramps I was experiencing, in my particular case, is that I didn’t really know my body’s limits.
 This was especially true when I started to throw in ascents, descents, longer distances, technical terrain, and varying mountain weather conditions.
 All these “very new to me” factors required more from my muscles, and as a result, I had to learn how to be more efficient when running for longer on the trails to help prevent those calf muscle cramps from running.

 I used to rock up to trail races without really knowing how to pace myself.
 So, I would just run out the blocks as quickly as I felt I could manage at the time.
 The problem with this is that once you have done a few hills, your body is completely depleted of salts and electrolytes, and before you know it, you’re hobbling to the finish with the most painful running cramps, usually in your leg muscles, not to mention a bruised ego.
-This was so frustrating as it seemed like such an easy thing to avoid.
+This was so frustrating as muscle cramps seemed like such an easy thing to avoid.
 And guess what, it is!
-When you know how of course.
+When you know how to, of course.